radiantlogic-v8/documentation-new/documentation/installation-guide/zk-introduction.md

 - This de-coupled (single service per server) architecture is better for running in container technologies like Docker, simplifying deployment.
 - Easier to troubleshoot problems and there is one less point of failure per machine.

-For details on installing RadiantOne in a Dev/QA environment see the RadiantOne Installation Guide.
+For details on installing RadiantOne in a Dev/QA environment see [These Installation Steps](02-installation).

-For details on installing RadiantOne in a production environment, start with the steps in this guide to setup the external ZooKeeper ensemble.
-Then, refer to the RadiantOne installation guide on how to point to an external ZooKeeper ensemble.
+For details on installing RadiantOne in a production environment, setup the [External ZooKeeper Ensemble](zk-configuring-external-zookeeper-ensemble).
+Then, refer to [RadiantOne Installation](zk-installing-radiantone) on how to point to an external ZooKeeper ensemble.

 The installers are available at: https://radiantlogicinc246.sharefile.com/d-s7661e751505c433cb66f12d1c471de5c Create an account to login.
 Once logged in, navigate to: `/Installers/<RadiantOne_MainVersion>/<RadiantOne_PatchVersion>/rli-zookeeper-external<version> file applicable for your operating system>`